 12. Music Row

-A trip to Nashville is never complete without a visit to Music Row, home to the country music industry, with a slew of record labels, radio stations, and recording studios working side-by-side which offers a top to bottom look at the thriving music venues of the city.
+A trip to Nashville is never complete without a visit to Music Row, home to the country music industry, with a slew of record labels, radio stations, and recording studios working side-by-side, offering a top-to-bottom look at the thriving music venues of the city.

 13. Gaylord Opryland Resort

-This wealthy hotel does not only offer luxury suites in the most hopping, bopping parts of downtown Nashville, but it’s also home to activities and amenities that make it a vacation destination.
-This is one of the best things to do in Nashville.
+This wealthy hotel not only offers luxury suites in the most hopping and bopping parts of downtown Nashville, but it’s also home to activities and amenities that make it a vacation destination.

 The resort is filled with pools, plants, gardens, fountains, and waterfalls in a glass atrium.
 Boat tours are available to drift along the water and enjoy all nine acres of the indoor jungle.

 It boasts a spa, gym, golf course, and several different ballrooms for banquets and other special events.
-Over a dozen bars and restaurants line the corridors if you work up an appetite.
+Over a dozen bars and restaurants line the corridors if you have an appetite.

 Briefly, the Gaylord Opryland Resort and Convention Center isn’t just a usual hotel in Nashville, Tennessee, but more like an adventure you can take during your trip.
-It is one of the fantastic things to do in Nashville this weekend; book a room at Opryland.
+This weekend, book a room at Opryland.

 14. Andrew Jackson’s Hermitage

-One of the most valuable sights in the states is The Hermitage when it comes to the history and heritage of the American South.
+One of the most valuable sights in the states is The Hermitage, regarding the history and heritage of the American South.

 But it is also uncomfortable to look at how the slave trade was normalized in the South in the 1800s.
 Andrew Jackson owned dozens of enslaved people housed in log cabins behind the estate.

 It’s considered one of the best tourist spots in Nashville because of its dual nature.
-The place is beautiful and culturally significant, and at the same time, it doesn’t let you forget about its dark past.
+The place is beautiful and culturally significant, but it doesn’t let you forget about its dark past.
 Put it on your visiting lists now if you’re wondering where to go in the city.

 15. National Museum of African American Music

-Things to do in Nashville city embody more than just country music, and nowhere is this more apparent than at the National Museum of African American Music.
+Nashville embodies more than just country music; nowhere is this more apparent than at the National Museum of African-American Music.

 16. Nashville Flea Market

-Around 800 to 1200 vendors from 30 states set up at the market every month to sell almost everything you can imagine, antiques, dishware, clothes, jewelry, leather goods, Tennessee sports hall, and any other bits or bobs you could think of.
+Around 800 to 1200 vendors from 30 states set up at the market monthly to sell almost everything you can imagine: antiques, dishware, clothes, jewelry, leather goods, Tennessee sports hall, and any other bits or bobs you could think of.

 It’s best to get in early before some of the premium items are sold, and remember to bring cash and haggle!